awvwgk/foopss/pages/index.rst

 - need to handle errors produced by API calls as exceptions
 - API objects must be deleted again (garbage collection)

-  - automatic wrapper might support registration with garbage collector
+  - automatic wrapper might support registration with the garbage collector
-  - manual deconstruction best wrapped by context manager (``__enter__`` and ``__exit__`` hooks)
+  - manual deconstruction best wrapped by a context manager (``__enter__`` and ``__exit__`` hooks)